l00nix/displaypistats/README.md

 ## Install

-There are two ways to install this package one, the automated easy way and two the manual way:
+There are two ways to install this package one, the automated easy way and two, the manual way:

 ### Automated install: